DevGrade-Dev/hacktitude-guide.github.io/README.md

    &ensp; &ensp; &ensp; &ensp;**- <a href="https://www.npmjs.com/" target="_blank">npm</a>**<br>
    &ensp; &ensp; &ensp; &ensp;**- Install the <a href="https://www.geeksforgeeks.org/how-to-enable-live-server-on-visual-studio-code/" target="_blank">Live Server</a> extension on Visual Studio Code**<br>

-## Remove code commit credentials
+## Remove AWS CodeCommit credentials

-Remove code commit credentials if there are any previous credentials stored in your computer.
+Remove AWS CodeCommit credentials if there are any previous credentials stored in your computer.

 ### In Windows